High Paying Degree for Disciples

 13. Civil engineering

-Civil engineers design and supervise the construction of airports, roads, office buildings and water supply systems.
+Civil technicians design and supervise the construction of airports, roads, office buildings and water supply systems.
 The broad application of civil engineering skills ensures a lot of job opportunities to choose from.
 The demand for civil engineers is much higher and there are more job openings than for some above-mentioned engineering majors.
 The professors of civil engineers teach them structural analysis, thermodynamics and construction management.
 This career is best for students with critical thinking, creativity and collaborative spirit.
 You can expect to get around $82,000 yearly at this position.

 14. Nursing